Australian PM starts work as anger over party vote simmers

-SYDNEY (AP) — Australia’s new leader Scott Morrison has spoken with President Donald Trump, organized his Cabinet and met drought-affected farmers as the backlash continues over another prime minister selected by an internal party vote.
+SYDNEY (AP) — Australia’s latest leader, Scott Morrison, spoke with President Donald Trump, organized his Cabinet and met drought-affected farmers on Saturday as the backlash continued over yet another prime minister selected by an internal party vote.

 A day after replacing Malcolm Turnbull following a ballot among parliamentarians from the ruling Liberal Party, Morrison had what he called a “great” phone conversation with Trump.

-Trump had earlier tweeted his congratulations to Morrison, saying there were no greater friends than Australia and the U.S.
+“Had a great discussion with @realDonaldTrump this morning,” Morrison tweeted.
+“We affirmed the strength of the relationship between the US and Australia.”

-Social media in Australia are still abuzz with disquiet over the leadership change, with many calling on Morrison to call an early election to let the public choose their leader.
+Trump had earlier tweeted: “Congratulations to new Australian Prime Minister Scott Morrison.
+There are no greater friends than the United States and Australia!”

 Most Read Nation & World Stories